 The left cerebral hemisphere of the brain is involved in the process of speech.
-Damage to these areas often causes communication problems.
-However, in addition to aphasia, a person’s communication abilities after a stroke can be affected in other ways.
+Damage to these areas often causes communication problems (Hammond 2019).

-One such example is dyspraxia, a condition that affects the co-ordination of messaging from the brain to the muscles associated with speech.
-This results in a general lack of co-ordination or poorly sequenced word selection when talking.
-Similarly, a condition known as dysarthria can weaken and paralyse the muscles involved with speech, causing a more general slurring of words.
+One example is dyspraxia, a condition that affects the co-ordination of messaging from the brain to the muscles associated with speech.
+This results in a general lack of co-ordination or difficulty moving the mouth and tongue to form speech (QLD DoH 2027).

 Language Systems Affected by Aphasia

-- Phonological: the sound system of language responsible for recognising distinct speech sounds heard in language.
+Phonological: The sound system of language responsible for recognising distinct speech sounds heard in language.

-- Semantic: referred to as the ‘meaning system’ allowing for the understanding and expression of language nuances.
+Semantic: referred to as the ‘meaning system’ allowing for the understanding and expression of language nuances.

-- Pragmatic: functional use of language influenced by culture and context.
+Pragmatic: functional use of language influenced by culture and context.

-- Syntactic: relates to language structure (i.e. word order, sentence structure and grammar).
+Syntactic: relates to language structure (i.e. word order, sentence structure and grammar).

-General Aphasia Communication Tips, Care and Management
+Aphasia Communication Tips, Care and Management

 When caring for a person with aphasia, consider implementing some of the tips below as they will assist the person with aphasia to communicate more easily.